veerendranayak/redshift-workshop/lab2-dataload/README.md

 GROUP BY c_mktsegment;
 ````

-Let's create separate versions of Customers and Orders
+Let's create separate versions of Customers and Orders.
+Estimated run time less than 60 secs for each.
 ````
 create table orders_v as select * from orders;
 create table customer_v as select * from customer;
 ````
 Now we will assign a “key” distribution style to these new tables using the cust_key.
 This will immediately redistribute data amongst the nodes and slice.
+Estimated run time less than 60 secs for each.
+Estimated run time less than 60 secs for each.

 ````
 alter table orders_v alter diststyle key distkey o_custkey;